Music Fights Fraud Alliance: Mission and objectives

 MFFA's mission is to create a fair and transparent digital music ecosystem by addressing streaming fraud.
 The alliance focuses on identifying and disrupting fraudulent activities across streaming platforms, promoting cross-platform collaboration and data sharing among industry stakeholders, advocating for policies that support fair compensation for artists and rights holders, and developing and implementing technological solutions to detect and prevent streaming fraud.

 Membership

-MFFA comprises over 28 member organizations, including digital service providers such as Spotify, Amazon Music, YouTube Music, SoundCloud, and Meta; distributors and rights holders like TuneCore, Believe, CD Baby, FUGA, DistroKid, UnitedMasters, Symphonic, EMPIRE, Vydia, ONErpm, Revelator, STEM, Too Lost, and Merlin; and technology partners including ACRCloud, Trolley, Vobile, and Audible Magic.
+MFFA comprises over 28 member organizations, including digital service providers such as Spotify, Amazon Music, YouTube Music, SoundCloud, and Meta; distributors and rights holders like TuneCore, Believe, CD Baby, FUGA, DistroKid, UnitedMasters, Symphonic, EMPIRE, Vydia, ONErpm, Revelator, STEM, Too Lost, Identity Music, and Merlin; and technology partners including ACRCloud, Trolley, Vobile, and Audible Magic.
 Membership is subject to approval, and the alliance continues to expand its network to include additional entities aligned with its mission.

 Initiatives and activities

 In 2025, MFFA launched its Partner Program to foster collaboration among industry stakeholders.
 The inaugural partners ACRCloud, Trolley, Vobile, and Audible Magic, work closely with MFFA and its members to share knowledge and resources, contributing to anti-fraud initiatives and projects.
 This program aims to create additional opportunities for the music industry to share resources and work together to create a healthier, more sustainable industry on behalf of legitimate artists around the world.

 The leadership also has been organizing multiple talks and speaking panes on SXSW and many other industry events.

 MFFA collaborates with the National Cyber-Forensics and Training Alliance (NCFTA), a nonprofit organization that facilitates multi-party cooperation to identify, mitigate, and disrupt cybercrime.
 This partnership enables MFFA members to access and share a shared database of identified fraud markers, enhancing their ability to detect and respond to fraudulent activities in real time.